 Adjust the back and round over the edges

-Photo 10: Test the fit
+Photo 10: How to make a bench seat that’s perfect for you: Test the fit

 Sit on the bench and decide if you’d like to tilt the seat or the backrest or both to make the bench more comfortable.
 To make seat or back adjustments, loosen the bolts and clamp the bottoms of the seat back supports and the fronts of the seat supports.
 Then back out the four screws at those points.
 Loosen the clamps, make adjustments, then retighten and retest for comfort.
 When you’re satisfied with the fit, drive in the four original screws plus another at each point.
 Retighten the pivot bolts.